 Patient factors that increase risk encompass acute intoxication, withdrawal states, cognitive impairment, psychiatric illness, physiological disturbances affecting judgement, and previous documented history of aggressive behaviour.
 Environmental factors such as inadequate lighting, poor visibility, isolated consulting areas, protracted waiting times and crowded spaces compound these individual risks.

-Hospital obligations for protecting practitioners
+Health service obligations for protecting practitioners

 Health services hold clear obligations under workplace health and safety legislation across all Australian jurisdictions to eliminate or minimise risks of violence and aggression as far as reasonably practicable.
 This duty applies equally to permanent staff, visiting medical officers, trainees and locum practitioners working within their facilities.